wiseman-timelord/LinuxBasics/README.md

 - TBA

 ### PREVIEW
-- Main Menu looks like this at the moment...
+- Main Menu looks like this, these are submenus...
 ```
     -= Linux Basics =-

 1. Package Updates"
 2. Version Information
-X. Exit Program

 Select; Options=1-2, Exit=X: